stephenslater/I-Heard-You-Harvard/README.md

 # I Heard You Harvard
-CS50 Final Project
+CS50 Final Project by Stephen Slater
 Harvard University, Fall 2013
 iheardyouharvard.com

 My project is iheardyouharvard.com.
 I Heard You Harvard is a site for people to share funny comments (anonymously) that they hear around Harvard campus--be they odd, humorous, disturbing, out of context, or all four.

-# Site Features
+### Site Features ###
 From the homepage of iheardyouharvard.com, users can access via clicking the menu bar:
 -	Submit a Story: here users will find text boxes to record the title of their story, the location where they heard it, a pseudonym for themselves (often a funny phrase), and the story itself.
 After submissions are approved in the database, they will show up in all appropriate locations on the site (homepage, popular posts, favorites, your posts)